Are You Aware of the

 You have the option to register for each program individually, or save almost 20% when you register for both programs in this series!

 ABOUT THE SPEAKER

-Bruce Givner, Esq., of Counsel to KFB Rice, LLP, is a SuperLawyer who has had a Martindale-Hubbell AV preeminent 5.0 out of 5 peer review rating for 34 years.
+Bruce Givner, J.D., LL.M.
+(Taxation), is of counsel to KFB Rice, LLP, is a SuperLawyer who has had a Martindale-Hubbell AV preeminent 5.0 out of 5 peer review rating for 34 years.
 He is a graduate of UCLA, Columbia Law School and NYU’s LL.M (Tax) program.
 He has been practicing tax law for over four decades, in income tax planning, estate tax planning, sophisticated retirement plans, asset protection planning, charitable planning, capital gain planning, tax litigation, and the representation of high net worth and high income families, individuals and their closely held corporations.
-He is the author or co-author of over 100 professional articles and books.
-You…
+He is the author or co-author of over 100 professional…

 Neda Barkhordar is an attorney with KFB Rice, LLP and advises clients on both regular estate planning, such as pourover Wills and family trusts, and complex estate tax planning involving private annuities, QPRTs, SCINs and GRATs.
 She has been the primary advisor to clients and their other advisors about the Offshore Voluntary Disclosure (taxpayers with delinquent Foreign Bank Account Reports).
 Neda is constantly working on inbound planning (non-U.S. people who wish to invest in the U.S. or give assets to their U.S. family members), multi-national planning (clients with assets in the U.S. and other countries, e.g., Germany, Russia and France), and other…